Wize technology: Range

 Per unit, the in situ coverage of Wize technology varies from 50 km outdoors, 10 km indoors and 2.5 km deep indoors.

 Battery lifetime

 The small amount of communication per day (5 to 10) enables the power consumption to be very low.
-Small lithium batteries cells (AA, A or C) are enough to power the devices for 15–20 years for remote meter reading.
+Small lithium batteries cells (AA, A or C) are enough to power the devices up to 20 years for remote meter reading.

 End-to-end security

+Highest end-to-end security standards guaranteed.
 The communication between devices and gateways (link layer) is end-to-end encrypted using hash keys in AES-128 to secure the data.

 Over-the-air (OTA) updates

 A protocol mechanism allows to schedule and perform, via broadcasting, an update of the devices' firmware over the air wirelessly.

 Roll outs

-So far, more than 7 million smart meters are operated with the Wize protocol.
+So far, more than 18 million smart meters are operated with the Wize protocol.

 In France, GRDF took the decision in 2012 to develop gas meter solutions called Gazpar using Wize technology.
-The deployment of 11 million smart meters and ten thousand gateways started in 2016 and is expected to be completed by 2022.
+The deployment of 11 million smart meters and ten thousand gateways started in 2016.
 It is mainly an energy efficiency project dedicated to clients and collectivities, designed to: